 To leverage off this statistic, have express delivery as an option on your website.
 Use this as a selling point in your ads to let customers know their purchase will arrive before Christmas.

 Free postage is an expectation.
 So adjust your product pricing to absorb postage costs so you can offer postage for free.
+If you can't implement free shipping in the long-term, run it as a short promo over the festive season.

 During Christmas, there is a high cart abandonment rate as customers browse across devices or even use the cart as a wish-list.
 Using effective retargeting, you can capitalise on the influx of traffic to your site.